-- Stop the unit before transporting. - Allow engine to cool, cover the guide bar and chain, and secure the unit before storing or transporting in a vehicle. - Empty fuel tank before storing or transporting the unit.
-Use up any fuel left in the carburetor by starting the engine and letting the engine run until it stops. - Store unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc. - Store unit so the chain cannot accidentally cause injury. - Store the unit out of the reach of children.
+- · Stop the unit before transporting. - Allow engine to cool, cover the guide bar and chain, and secure the unit before storing or transporting in a vehicle. - Empty fuel tank before storing or transporting the unit.
+Use up any fuel left in the carburetor by starting the engine and letting the engine run until it stops. - gine and letting the engine run until it stops.
+Store unit and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc. - Store unit so the chain cannot accidentally cause injury. - · Store the unit out of the reach of children.